gothamkaga/gothamkaga.github.io/index.md

-## Selected Projects in Data Science, Data Analytics and Machine Learning
+## Selected Projects in Machine Learning, Data Science, and Data Analytics

 ---